scvalex/ltc/docs/final.md

 are not actually sequential, "Node B" has no way of knowing how many changes it is missing.} from "Node A", but it has no way of ensuring that this request will reach its destination.
-Alternatively, it can passively wait for "Node A" to notice that it is still lagging behind and resend the changes.
+Alternatively, it can passively wait for "Node A" to notice that it is still lagging behind, and resend the changes.

 For simplicity, we take the passive approach with LTc: a node normally